NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   .. [#] If neither extension/HeatingCapacityFraction17F nor HeatingCapacity17F provided, heating capacity fraction at 17F defaults to 0.59.
   .. [#] The extension/HeatingCapacityFraction17F input is a more flexible alternative to HeatingCapacity17F, as it can apply to autosized systems.
          Either input approach can be used, but not both.
-  .. [#] If BackupHeatingActiveDuringDefrost not provided, defaults to true if BackupType="integrated", otherwise false.

 .. _hvac_hp_room_ac_reverse_cycle: